inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 `CustomFieldsRelation` is an implementation of `RelationsField` that injects vocabulary custom fields in the record's relations attribute.
 In addition, to avoid name collisions these new fields are prefixed with the fields' defined namespace.

-For example, the previously configured `experiments` custom field is accessed as `record.relations.cern_experiments`, while `record.relations.custom_fields` would give an attribute error.
+For example, the previously configured `experiments` custom field is accessed as `getattr(record.relations, "cern:experiments")`, while `record.relations.custom_fields` would give an attribute error.

 ```python
 class Record: